wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 ## Add, replace or remove steps to run

-By default WP Starter will run all the steps, even if some of them are skipped during runtime because condition to run them are not met, for example the WP CLI commands step will not run if there are no commands to be ran.
+By default WP Starter will run all the steps, even if some of them are skipped during runtime because conditions to run them are not met, for example the WP CLI commands step will not run if there are no commands to be ran.

-WP Starter allows to customize which step has to be ran in different way:
+WP Starter allows to customize which step has to be ran in different ways:

 - by naming steps that should completely be skipped
 - by adding new custom steps